-Blooms: Bloom on old wood.
-This species (Oakleaf) typically flowers late May, June, early July, but the flowers persist all season long.
+- Blooms: Bloom on old wood.
+The Oakleaf species typically flowers late May through early July.
+But, the flowers persist all season long.

-Pruning/Deadheading: Deadhead the spent flowers (just below the flower) when the flowers are no longer attractive, and if needed, have stem pruning done by early July, as the flowers are produced on the previous year’s growth.
-If heavy pruning is done, the terminal buds are removed later in the summer or fall, or lost during the winter, or late freeze in the spring, little or no flowers will be produced the following season.
-If constructive pruning is needed, prune after flowering – being the coarseness of the plant, prune to encourage proper framework early in the plant’s life (sacrifice early flowers), then worry about pruning times for flowering later on.
-If these get leggy and require severe pruning (rejuvenation), the plant will respond quite nicely to a large cut back in the spring (sacrificing the flowers for the season).
+- Pruning/Deadheading: Deadhead the spent flowers (just below the flower) when the flowers are no longer attractive.
+By early July if needed, have stem pruning as the flowers produced on the previous year’s growth.
+If constructive pruning is needed, prune after flowering.
+Due to the coarseness of the plant, prune to encourage proper framework early in the plant’s life.
+Later on, worry about pruning times for flowering.
+If your plant gets leggy and requires severe pruning, the plant will respond quite nicely to a significant cut back in the spring.

 HYDRANGEA ANOMLA / PETIOLARIS (EX:‘CLIMBING HYDRANGEA’)

-Blooms: Blooms on old wood.
-This vining Hydrangea, which is a beautiful flowering woody vine that attaches itself to grow on trellises, fences, etc. and can even be used as a groundcover or pruned as a shrub.
+- Blooms: Blooms on old wood.
+This vining Hydrangea is a beautiful flowering woody vine that attaches itself to grow on trellises and fences.
+Typically, plant as a groundcover or pruned as a shrub.
 It is usually slow to establish and to begin flowering.
-The slightly fragrant lace-cap flowers appear late June / early July on previous year’s growth.
+In late June or early July, the slightly fragrant lace-cap flowers appear on the previous year’s growth.

-Prune: Prune after flowering (constructive pruning or deadheading spent flowers).
-Early spring pruning would include removing deadwood, damaged branches, or light constructive pruning.
+- Prune: Prune after flowering.
+In early spring, pruning would include removing dead wood, damaged branches, or light constructive pruning.
 Like the Oakleaf hydrangeas, any major pruning will result in fewer flowers the following season.

-Pruning of hydrangeas for flower production can be a series of trial and errors.
-If you’re still unsure, just follow the basics; deadhead (remove the spent flowers only) as needed, prune any deadwood in the spring.
-If you still have questions, contact our horticulturalists at firstname.lastname@example.org.
+Pruning hydrangeas for flower production can be a series of trials and errors.
+If you’re unsure, follow the basics by removing the spent flowers only as needed and prune any dead wood in the spring.